noncombatant/futils/src/records_help.md

 * `-d`: Use the given input record `delimiter`, a regular expression.
 The default delimiter is `r\"(\\r|\\n)+\"`.
+* `-l`: Limit the number of records printed.
+If `limit` is < 0, the limit is counted back from the last record in the input.
 * `-n`: Prefix each record with a record number.
 * `-o`: Use the given output record `delimiter`.
 The default delimiter is `\\n`.